s-victor/TinyPedal/docs/customization.md

 Enable `Manually Select Pace Notes File` check box to disable auto-file-name matching, and manually select a pace notes file that can be played on any track.
 By default, pace notes file is automatically loaded from `pace_notes_path` if a file that matches current track name is found.
 This option takes immediate effect when changed.

-`Sound file path` sets path for loading pace notes sound files that matches value from `pace note` column found in pace notes file.
+`Sound file path` sets path for loading pace notes sound files that matches name value (exclude file extension) from `pace note` column found in pace notes file.
 If no sound file found, sound won't be played.
 This option takes immediate effect when changed.

-`Sound format` sets sound format for loading sound file.
+`Sound format` sets sound format for loading sound file, which should match sound file extension.
 This option only takes effect after clicked any `Set` button.

 `Global offset` adds global position offset (in meters) to current vehicle position on track, which affects when next pace note line will be played.
 This option only takes effect after clicked any `Set` button.